mxpoliakov/handwritting-recognition/readme.md

 ![alt text](scheme.png)

 The architecture:
-1) convolutional layers, which extract a feature sequence from the input image;
+1) convolutional layers, which extract features from the input image;
 2) recurrent layers, which predict a label distribution for each frame;
 3) transcription layer, which translates the per-frame predictions into the final label sequence.